intelia-agility/mlspecialisation/usecase2/README.md

 <img src="./images/kaggle_BF.png" alt="drawing" width="800" style="border: 2px solid  gray;"/>

-Despite the popularity of the Kaggle Black Friday Prediction dataset, many open analyses failed to consider the business requirements adequately, leading to mostly underperforming results.
+Despite the popularity of the Kaggle Black Friday Prediction dataset, many open analyses failed to consider the business requirements adequately, leading to underperforming results.
 Our case study revealed that the dataset’s purpose is to generate personalised predictions for individual users and products, rather than a generic regression task.
-By understanding the business requirements, we developed both a personalised prediction regression model and a recommendation system.
-We demonstrated that by properly comprehending the business requirements, we can produce high-quality work in feature engineering, model selection, and evaluation.
+Based on the business requirements understanding, we developed both a personalised prediction regression model and a recommendation system.
+We demonstrated that by properly comprehending the business requirements, we can produce high-quality work in feature engineering, model selection, evaluation, and superior prediction accuracy.
 Finally, we showcased our model development process on Vertex AI.

 # Table of Content
 - [3.2.1 Code](#321-code)